ll7/robot_sf_ll7/.devcontainer/readme.md

 1. **Install Docker**: Ensure that Docker is installed on your machine.
 You can download and install Docker Desktop from the official Docker website.

-3. **Configure X Server**: On Windows, you will need an X server to display the Pygame window. **VcXsrv** is a common choices for Windows.
+2. **Configure X Server**: On Windows, you will need an X server to display the Pygame window. **VcXsrv** is a common choices for Windows.
 Install and configure an X server to allow connections from your Docker container.

+3. **Start .devcontainer**: Open the project in Visual Studio Code and click on the green "Remote-Containers" icon in the bottom left corner.
+Select "Reopen in Container" to start the container.

 Here is a step-by-step guide: